i2robotics/robot-code/Code Style Conventions.md

 ### Comments

-- Line end comments should be formatted as such:
+- Line end comments should have a space before and after the `//`:

   ```c
   code(foo, bar); // Comment is here!